sbt/website/src/reference/04-Detailed-Topics/04-Tasks-and-Commands/02-Input-Tasks.md

 This Parser definition will produce a value of type `(String,String)`.
 The input syntax defined isn't very flexible; it is just a demonstration.
-It will produce one of the following values for a successful parse (assuming the current Scala version is |scalaRelease|, the current sbt version is |release|, and there are 3 commands left to run):
+It will produce one of the following values for a successful parse (assuming the current Scala version is $scala_version$, the current sbt version is $app_version$, and there are 3 commands left to run):

 Again, we were able to access the current Scala and sbt version for the